NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Staggers
   - Ends earlier
   - Sped up recovery on hit
-- 2A hitbox appears three frames later
-- 2A(A) staggers
-- 2AA(A) does 6A
+- 8B cannot be subbed until later
+- A8B is hittable after releasing the opponent (TODO: huh)
+- 2Y throw added that knocks down
 - RA
   - Can now be done at any time during run and does not have to wait for a looped animation to begin
   - First projectile appears one frame sooner
   - Gap between the two changed to be 1 frame (from 2)
-- 2Y throw added that knocks down
 - GRKnJ travels one frame slower; appears slightly further back
 - 4Z disabled